-Note: DVE is supported only on AIX 5.2.
+Exception: You can only use DVE on AIX 5.2.

 Before you begin: Ensure that there is available free capacity within the array.
-You can check free capacity availability using the SMclient, in the Logical/Physical view.
+You can check free capacity availability using FAStT Storage Manager, in the Logical/Physical view of the Subsystem Management window.
 If there is not enough free capacity, and extra drives are available, perform a dynamic capacity expansion (DCE) operation before you perform the DVE operation.
 A DCE operation increases the capacity of the array by adding physical disks.